hashicorp/terraform/README.md

   * Setting up secondary servers to AXFR is currently unsupported

 ## Records
-  * Static metadata (not linked to a feed) is not yet supported
+  * Static metadata (not linked to a feed) in answers is not yet supported
-  * Filter chains are currently unsupported (Terraform will ignore them if present however - so you can set these up manually)
+  * Metadata support in regions is limited
+  * Record wide metadata is unsupported

 ## NSOne monitoring
-  * No support

-## Users / Account management / API keys
-  * No support
+  * Notification is not supported

 # Support / contributions